-Located in Old Town, Presidio Park is a historical park offering a cultural museum, picnic spaces, and hiking trails.
-Presidio Park is where the first European settlements were founded, in what is now the Western US, in 1769.
+Located in Old Town, Presidio Park is a historical park in San Diego that offers a cultural museum, picnic spaces, and hiking trails.
+Presidio Park is where the first European settlements were founded in 1769, in what is now the Western US.

-This is a good park to not only get out in nature, but learn more about San Diego history.
-Presidio Park also offers stunning views looking over Mission Bay and the San Diego River.
+This is a good park to not only get out in San Diego nature, but learn more about the city’s history.
+Presidio Park also offers stunning views looking out over Mission Bay and the San Diego River.

 Sunset Cliffs Natural Park

-Not surprisingly with its name, Sunset Cliffs is one of the most popular spots to watch the sunset in San Diego.
+Not surprisingly with its name, Sunset Cliffs is one of the best places to go in San Diego to watch the sunset.

 This area is located on the Point Loma Peninsula and consists of 68-acres of rugged cliffs and rock formations along the ocean.
 Sunset Cliffs is a popular spot for exploring tide pools, surfing, and taking in beach views that will last you a lifetime.

-Bring a picnic for sunset, watch the surfers down below, and enjoy the salty sea air that is always present in San Diego.
+Bring a picnic for sunset, watch the surfers down below, and enjoy the salty sea air from one of the most romantic places in San Diego.

 San Diego Bay Wildlife Refuge

 If you’re itching to spot some local wildlife, head to the San Diego Bay Wildlife Refuge.
-This area is 315 acres of salt marsh and coastal uplands, and is one of the last protected wildlife refuges in San Diego.
+This area is 315 acres of salt marsh and coastal uplands and one of the last protected wildlife refuges in San Diego.

 Over 200 species of birds live at the refuge and its the habitat of at least four endangered or threatened species.